STI Engine Build Cost: A Realistic Budget Guide

 When you’re investing thousands of dollars into an engine, peace of mind is priceless.
 Ask any potential builder about their warranty policy upfront.
 Many shops offer little to no coverage, leaving you on the hook if something goes wrong.
 A reputable builder will stand behind their work.
 At Crawford Performance, we include a 12-month/12,000-mile warranty on our engine builds because we are confident in our components, our assembly process, and our tuning.
 This kind of guarantee is a clear indicator that you’re working with professionals who prioritize quality and long-term reliability, protecting you from unforeseen issues down the road.

-The Payoff: Performance & Power
+Reaping the Rewards: Performance & Power

 So, why go through all this effort?
 The answer is simple: power you can actually use.
 The stock STI engine is impressive, but its internals are generally considered reliable only up to about 350 to 400 wheel horsepower.
 If you want to push past that ceiling safely, a built motor is the only way to do it.
 This is where your investment truly pays off.
 You’re not just getting a higher peak horsepower number; you’re getting an engine that can handle the stress of aggressive driving, track days, and repeated full-throttle pulls without failing.
 With the right Subaru STI upgrades, you can create a car that delivers exhilarating, reliable performance every time you turn the key.

-Ensuring Long-Term Reliability
+How to Ensure Long-Term Reliability

 A powerful engine is useless if it isn’t reliable.
 The internet is full of horror stories about built motors failing prematurely, and this is almost always due to mistakes made during the assembly process.
 Common errors like settling for cheaper parts, improper bearing installation, or using the wrong seals can lead to catastrophic failure.
 This is why choosing an experienced builder is non-negotiable.
 A professional shop with a proven track record understands the precise tolerances and meticulous procedures required to build a Subaru engine that lasts.
 A correctly assembled and tuned engine isn’t just more powerful—it’s built to withstand the demands you place on it for years to come.